+Colorado.
 On May 26, 2021, the Colorado Department of Health Care Policy & Financing ("HCPF") and the Colorado Department of Public Health and Environment ("CDPHE") initiated a joint audit of our Colorado PACE centers, and on June 21, 2021, CMS also initiated a separate focused desk audit of our Colorado PACE program.
 We received preliminary findings from CMS and HCPF/CDPHE in July 2021, followed by validation results in October 2021.
 In conjunction with providing validation results, the agencies referred our case to the Compliance and Enforcement Division of CMS for review and possible further action.
-Effective December 23, 2021, CMS suspended new enrollments at the Company's Colorado centers, based on deficiencies detected in the joint audit related to participant quality of care.
+Effective December 23, 2021, CMS suspended new enrollments at the Company's Colorado centers, based on deficiencies detected in the joint audit related to participant provision of services, which can be categorized as care delivery and management, care coordination and documentation of care.
 The suspension will remain in effect until CMS determines that we have remediated the deficiencies to their satisfaction.
 Effective on the same date, HCPF also determined to impose sanctions and suspended new enrollments at the Company's Colorado centers identifying certain deficiencies specific to Medicaid.
 In addition, as a result of their specific findings, CDPHE mandated that we retain a consultant for a period of 12 months to oversee our remediation efforts, and issued a \$10,000 penalty, which we have paid.
 On January 17, 2022 and February 5, 2022, we submitted a CAP to each of CDPHE and CMS, respectively.
-A separate CAP for HCPF is due on February 22, 2022.
-We cannot guarantee that these agencies will accept our CAPs, that if accepted, we will be able to implement the CAPs, or that we will be able to remedy the deficiencies specified by each of the agencies.
+A separate CAP for HCPF was submitted on February 22, 2022.
+CDPHE and CMS have accepted the CAPs, and as a result, we are currently monitoring the implementation of these CAPs.
+We cannot guarantee that HCPF will accept the CAP we submitted, that we will be able to implement the CAPs, or that we will be able to remedy the deficiencies specified by each of the agencies.
 In addition, although these agencies coordinate many of the actions taken with respect to these audits, they each have separate mandates and are not obligated to act together or reach the same decisions.
 Therefore, we cannot guarantee that the agencies will not separately request further actions or impose additional separate sanctions.